vlingo/xoom-examples/vlingo-kubernetes-cluster/README.md

 It's possible to watch more carefully how the cluster behaves in exceptional conditions by removing any node in `vlingo-cluster.yaml` (container section).

-The `vlingo-cluster` [docs](https://docs.vlingo.io/vlingo-cluster) is highly recommended to adjust its capabilities to your needs.
+The `vlingo-cluster` [docs](https://docs.vlingo.io/vlingo-cluster) is worth to be read in order to adjust its capabilities to your needs.